usatlas/docs/jupyter/SLACjupyter.md

 2. Check the "Use JupyterLab instead of Jupyter Notebook?" box.
 3. Choose hours, # CPUs, memory, # GPUs and GPU type, then click "launch".
 Note that your Jupyter work runs as a SLURM job.
 So choose only what you need to ensure speedy launching of your job.

-### For AFS users

-You will be given a GPFS space since Jupyter won't be able to write to AFS.
-This means that you can not create or modify a file when your JupyterLab's left panel is in an AFS directory.
-New users (since later 2017) likely will have their home directories on GPFS, and were never given an AFS space.
-To check, login to centos7.slac.stanford.edu and do `pwd`.

 ## An alternative way to use SLAC Jupyter

 The above atlas-jupyter/20200502 instance resides in a Singularity image.
 You can use it at anywhere as long as the host can access the following CVMFS file.
 For example, on cent7a.slac.stanford.edu, you can run this command by hand:

 `singularity run -B /cvmfs,/gpfs,/scratch,/nfs,/afs /cvmfs/atlas.sdcc.bnl.gov/jupyter/t3s/slac/singularity/atlas-slac.sif`

-(add --nv after `"run"` if the host supports Nvidia CUDA GPUs).
+(add `--nv` after `"run"` if the host supports Nvidia CUDA GPUs).
 When you see it prints out a line like the following,

 `http://localhost:8888/?token=ec4d404fe69d2ff760d611c0509a9e8ac770c7f46ac32860`